armsd/aRMSD/README.md

 option a) of the original description).
 It might be that changes of this fork equally work under other operational systems, too.

-**Note 2:**  Familarizing with the code takes some time.
+**Note 2:**  Familiarizing with the code takes some time.
 Which is why a rather conservative approach changing the program seems personally more comfortable for me.
-However, an initial illustrayed primer about how to use this program was written.
+However, an initial illustrated primer about how to use this program was written.
 Altogether with some test data in [./examples], for further information, see [./docs/aRSMD-primer.org].